SOJC Commencement will take place on June 18, 2017 at 12:00 p.m.

 6. Encourage guests to make reservations for hotels and accommodations months in advance.
 Local hotels fill early on commencement weekend.
 For additional information, see the UO Commencement website.

 All students will pick up their name cards at the registration table when then arrive.
 Students need to hang onto their name cards throughout the ceremony.
 You will turn it in just before walking across the stage so your name can be announced.
-If you are concerned that the reader will have trouble reading your name, you will have a chance to write out your name phonetically on the card.

 On Sunday, June 18, guests can park in the Columbia Parking Garage for the School of Journalism and Communication Commencement Ceremony.